shaps80/Abracadabra/README.md

 >All views and controllers can be replaced with your own implementations if you prefer.

->Abracadabra does _NOT_ use blocks!
-All code is guaranteed to execute on the calling thread.
+>Internally, Abracadabra is asynchronous so that we don't block the main thread, however all code you wrap is guaranteed to execute on the calling thread.
+So your expectations won't change.
+However since its asynchronous, you will need to be careful with execution order.
+Its recommended that you wrap everything in the current scope.

 ## Why should I use Abracadabra?